bmd-lab/mss_auto/README.md

 ## README

-MSS-Auto is an open-source software for making slab structures in batch from a given unit cell.
+MSS-Auto is an open-source software for making slab structures (MSS) in batch from a given unit cell automatically.
 All files are designed to work with the Vienna Ab Initio Software Package (VASP) POSCAR format.
 Before running the code, please be aware of the following:

 ## The dependencies